agubelu/blog/entries/2024-02-09_how-we-teach-frontend-with-vanilla-js.md

 - It centralizes the styling of the different domain elements, and
 - It decouples the data representation from its possible visual representations (for example, a photo can be displayed as a thumbnail inside a gallery, or as a larger element if we want to see its details).

-And so, without uttering the word _component_, we manage to introduce students to a basic concept of modern web design without tying ourselves down to a specific framework.
+And so, without uttering the word _component_, we managed to introduce students to a basic concept of modern web design without tying ourselves down to a specific framework.

 In our web apps, we again have one renderer per relevant domain class: